 #3 Travel Tip For Seoul Korea: Most stores accept credit card

-This is helpful if you are the type of traveler who does not like to carry too much cash.
+This is helpful if you are the type of traveller who does not like to carry too much cash.
 Find a credit card that has no foreign transaction fees, and you are ready to go.

 As always, it is wise to carry some cash as a precaution.
 Plan to have some cash for street food, T-Card refills, transportation, and little souvenirs from the markets.
 When arriving at the airport, exchange just enough money to cover transportation to your hotel in Seoul since airports charge higher rates.
 Foreign currency centers are ubiquitous on every busy corner and your hotel can exchange money for you as well.
+Even better, to save the hassle of having to figure out how to get to Seoul, book a one-way airport express ticket to Seoul in advance!

 #4 Travel Tip For Seoul Korea: Tourist information sites and your hotel concierge are your best friends